simeon-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input.
+Write a script that displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file